-"Grievance" means a claim or concern raised by an individual emplooyee of this school district related to the interpretation, application, or claimed violation of the personnel policies, including salary schedules; federal laws and regulations; state laws and rules; or terms or conditions of employment.
+"Grievance" means a claim or concern raised by an individual employee of this school district related to the interpretation, application, or claimed violation of the personnel policies, including salary schedules; federal laws and regulations; state laws or rules; or terms or conditions of employment.
 Other matters for which the means of resolution are provided or foreclosed by statute or administrative procedures shall not be considered grievances.
 Specifically, no grievance may be entertained against a supervisor for directing, instructing, reprimanding, or "writing up" an employee under his/her supervision.
 A group of employees who have the same grievance may file a group grievance.

-"Group Grievance" means a grievance that may be filed as a group if all of the following criteria are met and the groups's issue is a subject that my be grieved under this policy's definition of grievance: (meeting the criteria does not ensure that the subject of the grievance is, in fact, grievable)
+"Group Grievance" means a grievance that may be filed as a group if all of the following Criteria are met and the groups issue is a subject that may be grieved under this policy's definition of grievance:

 - 1. More than one individual has interest in the matter; and - 2.
 The group has a well-defined common interest in the facts and/or circumstances of the grievance; and - 3.
 The group has designated an employee spokesperson to meet with administration and/or the board; and - 4.
 All individuals within the group are requesting the same relief.

-Simply meeting all of the criteria above alone does not ensure that the subject presented by the gropu is eligible to be grieved.
+Simply meeting all of the criteria above alone does not ensure that the subject presented by the group is eligible to be grieved.